Skip to main content

 Alternative text for media accessibility

-Alt text is text added within a webpage to describe the appearance and function of media such as images, charts and videos.
+Alt text is text added within a webpage to describe the appearance and function of media such as images, charts, and videos.
 It is important to add alt text for a few reasons, one being that if the media fails to load then this text will be displayed instead, and another being that this will be the text read out to visually impaired or other readers using screen-readers.

 To add alt text to your Title page image or video, hover over the image underneath the "Media" section and click "ALT".

-This will open the "Media settings" box where you can enter your description of the image or video.
+This will open the "Media settings" box, where you can enter your description of the image or video.

 To add alt text to media in the Content page sections of your Turtl Doc, open the media settings and navigate to the "Misc" tab.